 Yes, EC2 instances do support S3.
-The only condition is that the instances with which S3 is used have to be backed up locally (in a local storage).
+The only condition is that the instances with which S3 is used have to be backed up locally (in local storage).

 Question 9: How can you secure the data on the cloud while transferring it?

 Cloud offers special security keys that you can use to secure your data during the transferring procedures.
-Additionally, you could take some more original approaches to the whole process and try splitting your data up into different sections, and transferring them separately (with security keys enforced on each and every one of them, of course).
+Additionally, you could take some more original approaches to the whole process and try splitting your data up into different sections, and transferring them separately (with security keys enforced on every one of them, of course).

 Question 10: Is it normal that a backed AMI has a ten minute boot time?